cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 ## License

-The Jenkins core is under the [MIT license](https://opensource.org/licenses/MIT), so its software can be used publically or privately, as long as the copyright notice is included in all copies or substantial portions of the software.
-This assumes that the client must publically disclose that they've utilized Jenkins within their software project.
+The Jenkins core is under the [MIT license](https://opensource.org/licenses/MIT), so its software can be used publicly or privately, as long as the copyright notice is included in all copies or substantial portions of the software.
+This assumes that the client must publicly disclose that they've utilized Jenkins within their software project.

 ## Procedures for making contributions